jamesleemeredith/Box-Office-Analysis/README.md

 Please review our full analysis in [our Jupyter Notebook](./aviation-analysis.ipynb) and [our presentation](./presentation.pdf).

-For any additional questions, please contact James Meredith at jam637.jlm@gmail.com and Johnathan Brown at.
+For any additional questions, please contact James Meredith at <jam637.jlm@gmail.com>, Johnathan Brown at <jonnie.brown4@gmail.com>, and Samuel Song at <samueld.song@gmail.com>.

 ## Repository Structure